mimoralea/king-pong/report.md

 ## Definition
 ### Project Overview
-For this project we will be creating an agent that can beat a hard coded CPU player in the classic Pong game directly from raw pixels.
+For this project we will be creating an agent that can beat a hard-coded CPU player in the classic Pong game directly from raw pixels.
 This is particularly challenging because the agent would have to read the game from raw pixels, and this creates a large amount of states that has been the liability of reinforcement learning.

+Also, this approach to solving the game of pong is better than the hard-coded version, not only for the potential of better performance, but also for the generality of the solution, meaning the same agent with slight modifications would be able to solve other similar problems.

 ### Problem Statement
 The following tasks will have to be completed before this project can be called successful.